LAllender/passwordGenerator/README.md

 The completed application can be viewed here: https://lallender.github.io/passwordGenerator/

-The application appear like this:
+The application will appear like this in the web browser:
 ![passwordGeneratorScreenshot](https://user-images.githubusercontent.com/83952257/122058464-fb029500-ce2e-11eb-9d68-aa3d754baabb.png)